johnMedlockDev/LightFeather.RazorPages/README.md

 You will see error messages if the form is not submitted successfully in the UI and the logs.

 ## How I would improve the application

-- I would add a database to store the form data.
+- <del>I would add a database to store the form data.</del>
 - I would test the application using xUnit and Postman.
 - I would spend more time on the UI to make it better.
 IE: loading animations, fonts, colors, shading, etc.

+### Troubleshooting

+- If you get no response immediately after it starts it's probably because it's applying the migrations.
+I just waited a minute and it worked fine for me.

 ### Screenshots